haacked/haacked.com/_posts/archived/2006-05-17-DealingWithCommentThreads.aspx.markdown

 ---
 layout: post
-title: "Dealing with Comment Threads"
+title: Dealing with Comment Threads
 date: 2006-05-17 -0800
 comments: true
 disqus_identifier: 12837
 categories: []
+redirect_from: "/archive/2006/05/16/DealingWithCommentThreads.aspx/"
 ---

 Seems like everyone and their mother has an opinion on the “right” way to have comment threads.
 Currently [Subtext](http://subtextproject.com/ "Subtext project website") supports